severb/flowy/docs/tutorial/tutorial.rst

 Here we define proxies for each activity we created earlier.
 A proxy is a callable that will schedule an activity when called, passing all the arguments it received.
-We set the name and the version of a proxy to a corresponding activity.
+We set the name and the version of a proxy to the corresponding activity.
 We can also override any value set in the activity decorator like we did for the ``start_to_close`` value.